Main Content

 Specify code to appear near the top of the generated C/C++ source file, outside of a function.
 Do not specify a C static function definition.

-For example, declare a standalone code configuration object and specify these properties:
+For example, at the command line, declare a standalone code configuration object and specify these properties:

 cfg = coder.config('lib');